cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/prod.md

 Now that your cluster database is configured, you can install CloudBees CD/RO.

-## Install CloudBees CD/RO production environment <a name="cdro-gke-example-prod-install-cdro"/>
+## Install CloudBees CD/RO clustered environment <a name="cdro-gke-example-clustered-install-cdro"/>

 Now that your cluster database is configured, you can install CloudBees CD/RO.
 To get started:

-1. Download production values file:
+1. Download the clustered installation values file:
     ```bash
     curl -fsSL -o cloudbees-cd-cluster.yaml $PROD_FILE_URL
     ```